zetavg/chromium-website/site/blink/launching-features/index.md

 not required to.

 Then kick off "standards incubation" by proposing your explainer to a relevant
-<a href="#incubation-venue">incubation venue</a> and socializing the problem
+<a href="#incubation-venue">incubation venue</a> or working group and
-with other vendors and developers.
+socializing the problem with other vendors and developers.
 For web features, the [WICG](https://github.com/WICG/admin#contributing-new-proposals) is a good default, but ask your [spec mentor](/blink/spec-mentors) if you need help picking a venue.
 Enter a reference to the public proposal in “Initial Public